oh-jon-paul/awesome-i18n/readme.md

 - [Angular and i18n](https://angular.io/guide/i18n) - Angular i18n guide.
 - [Message extraction](https://simplelocalize.io/docs/cli/i18n-keys-extraction/) Extracting translation keys from project files.
 JavaScript, Android, iOS/macOS

-## 💭 Community Tips & tricks
+## 💭 Community tips & tricks

 - If you have tight layouts, my rough rule of thumb is to double the English text and make sure it fits.
 Then you will usually have enough space for translations.
 - Russian and German tend to have the longest translations, and the longest words.
-Get familiar with the shy-hyphen ­ character.
-You put it in the words html and it will only break the word/show the hyphen when necessary.
+Get familiar with the shy-hyphen `&shy;` character.
+You put it in the word's html and it will only break the word/show the hyphen when necessary.
 Google “online hyphenation tool” so you know the appropriate places to break the word.
-- you need to translate numbers with decimals because the period appears as a comma in some languages.
+- You need to translate numbers with decimals and commas because they are reversed in some languages (period appears as a comma, comma as a period).
-- same goes for percent signs.
+- Same goes for percent signs.
 Sometimes the % shows before the number, and not after.
 There might be a space between the number and %.
 It might show as %-KAL in Hungarian.
-- Greek question marks look like a semicolon, that one really threw me off when I first saw it.
+- Greek question marks look like a semicolon.

 ## ✍️ Translation agencies